golubo4/WineORC/README.md

 If you want to use/make a custom Wineprefix alongside the revival, run the script with the parameter "prefix".
 These two can also be used alongside each other.

 If you want to uninstall a revival, run the script with the parameter "uninstall".
-For Labbing, use "labbing-uninstall" on the Placeholder script.

 E.g, `./tadah-helper.sh dxvk/prefix/uninstall`